vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. If validation passes, click **Create**.

+1. If validation passes, click **Create**.

     The deployment will start.
 It will take several minutes to deploy the required Azure resources.

 1. While the Azure resources are being created, open a text editor tool (Notepad is accessible from the **Start** menu, under **Windows Accessories**).

-    You will be using the text editor to store some configuration values associated with the Azure resources.
+    > **NOTE**: You will be using the text editor to store some configuration values associated with your Azure resources.

+1. In your text editor, enter the following text labels:

+    +++connectionString:+++

+    +++dpsScopeId:+++

 1. Switch back to the Azure portal window and wait for the deployment to finish.

-    You will see a notification when deployment is complete.
+    You will see a notification when the deployment of your IoT hub and DPS resources has completed.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template, click **Outputs**.

-1. In your text editor, create a record of the following Outputs for use later:
+1. In your text editor, create a record of the following Outputs for use later in the lab:

     * connectionString
     * dpsScopeId